Sandovaljuan99/INMEDUMG/Cardiac arrhythmia simulator/readme.md

 # Cardiac arrhythmia simulator

-in this folder you have the files:
+In this folder you have the files:

 ### database
 files in .mat format that are used to create the database which are extracted from different physionet repositories mainly from BIH.